FrameOS/frameos-docs/docs/intro.md

 1. **Centralized Deployment:** The FrameOS Controller connects to Raspberry Pis via SSH for direct software installation.

 2. **Compiled & Efficient**: FrameOS is written [in Nim](https://nim-lang.org/), a compiled language.
-Your final configuration gets compiled down into a single efficient binary that contains all apps and assets.
+Your final configuration gets compiled down into a single efficient binary that contains all apps, assets and drivers.

 2. **Diagram Editor**: A drag-and-drop interface to combine Nim apps into scenes.
 Fork and edit existing apps like "OpenAI image", and "Text overlay" to suit your needs.
 Overwrite all fields with inline code snippets.